-Designated Villain: Excluding the first battle in the game, everytime Bowser fights the Mario Bros. he's technically not doing anything wrong since he's been struck with amnesia and is simiply following Popple's orders or posessed by Cackletta.
+Designated Villain: Excluding the first battle in the game, everytime Bowser fights the Mario Bros. he's technically not doing anything wrong since he's been struck with amnesia and is either simply following Popple's orders or possessed by Cackletta.

 Evil Is Sexy: Averted with Cackletta, who is the first real female villain in the franchise to do so.

 Game Breaker: A badge that increases the Brothers' power depending on how many mushrooms they have.
 Go ahead and buy 99 of each mushroom.
 No one will stop you.
 This also makes Great Force more usable.
 Great Force doubles the damage you deal while also doubling the damage you take; that second part doesn't matter so much because, with both Great Force and the Mush Badge, you can destroy almost every boss in one round.

 Get Great Force ASAP, which is after Chucklehuck Woods.
 Have one Brother equip that and have one equip the Bonus Ring, which you must have if you have Great Force.
 If you fight every enemy in the game after and take little damage, you can one hit kill almost any enemy in the game.
 Bosses can get taken down in two turns.
 With the Bonus Ring, which doubles Experience if you don't get hit, Great Force's side effect of the Bros. taking double damage starts meaning less, especially with bosses, where there are Save Albums right before... needless to say, a Great Force-Bonus Ring combo destroys anything, enough to the point where it's plausible to take out late-game bosses without Bros. attacks, including the final boss.
 Not as game breaking as the above example, but still makes the game pathetically easy.

 The matching pants that complete the ensemble—the ones that boost your luck (chance to crit for extra damage) based on your Mushroom count.